 Sri Lankan Sari

 The Sri Lankan Sari is a bit different from Indian Sari.
 It is a 3 piece Sari, much like Kerala Saris.
 However, unlike Kerala Saris that are primarily in white, Sri Lankan Saris come in bright colors.
 Every time I saw a Sri Lankan Lady wearing the elegant Sari with pleats at the waist and woven Pallus in front, I wondered how they tie the Sari.
 Well, I had assumed that it is one single piece of unstitched cloth.
 I was wrong.
-Sri Lankan Sari comes in 3 pieces – a piece to make the blouse, a wraparound with the frill at the top and an unstitched piece like dupatta or stole.
+Sri Lankan Sari comes in 3 pieces – a piece to make the blouse, a wraparound with the frill at the top, and an unstitched piece like a dupatta or stole.

 When my curiosity got the better of me, I asked a lady to show me how they wear.
 It is much simpler to wear a Sri Lankan Sari than our 6 yard one.